jo3-l/jo3-l/README.md

 # About me

 Hey there!
-I'm Joe L., a high school student and computer science enthusiast from Vancouver, Canada.
+I'm Joe L., an IB diploma student and incoming CS undergrad @ UWaterloo from Vancouver, Canada.

-You probably know me from real life (in which case, hello there 👀) or from the [YAGPDB project](https://yagpdb.xyz), where I'm a contributor and documentation author.
+If you're seeing this, you probably know me in real life (in which case, hello!) or from the [YAGPDB project](https://yagpdb.xyz), where I'm an administrator and code contributor.

 Nowadays, I primarily work with Rust and Go on backend projects, but in the past I've also dabbled in Python, TypeScript, Java, and C++, among others.